-continued Icon Action/Tooltip Description Object Missing waver The right is not enabled in the segments Add Port Add a new top-level port to the design.
-A pop-up window appears for you to enter the name of the port and the directions (Input/ Output/Inout).
-Input Ports are added in the leftmost column of the canvas.
-Output and Inout ports are added in the rightmost column.
-After the port is added, hover the mouse over the input port to display the port name, direction and fanout.
-Hover the mouse over the output port to display the port name, direction and drivers of output port.
-Bus ports can also be added.
-For example: myInputBus[7:0] Alternatively, right-click on empty space inside the canvas and choose Add Port .
-A port is added in the canvas and is anchored at the Y coordinates of cursor.
-See the figure below. n-consono n-conflicton View Memory Map Click this icon to open the View Memory Map dialog which shows the memory map corresponding to various masters in the SmartDesign component in a hierarchical tree format.
-This dialog box shows the memory map starting from a master in your design to peripherals connected through bus and bridge cores hierarchically.
-Each peripheral in the memory map is shown with a Start Address, Range and DRC.
-QuickConnect Opens a dialog that helps you make connections more quickly.
+continued Icon Action/Tooltip Description 8-20000000 8-20000000 View Memory Map Click this icon to open the View Memory Map dialog which shows the memory map corresponding to various masters in the SmartDesign component in a hierarchical tree format.
+This dialog box shows the memory map starting from a master in the design to peripherals connected through bus and bridge cores hierarchically.
+Each peripheral in the memory map is shown with a Start Address, Range and DRC. )H[QuickConnect Opens a dialog that helps you make connections more quickly.
 This dialog lists the pins in the design, and allows you to select multiple pins and make a connection directly.
-3 Reset Layout Click to reset the layout view.
-Clicking this button removes all presentation information (position, size, highlights, modified pin orders). ⊕ 0 Auto-arrange Layout Click to redo the layout of where components are placed on the screen.
+2 Reset Layout Click to reset the layout view.
+Clicking this button removes all presentation information (position, size, highlights, modified pin orders). ⊕⊕ ⊕⊕ Auto-arrange Layout Click to redo the layout of where components are placed on the screen.
 Only the location (x-y coordinates) of the instances and ports are changed.
-All presentation information remains intact. :D ^I D Compress Layout Click to push the instances and ports towards each other in order to remove extra white space between them on the screen.
+All presentation information remains intact. :D ^D Compress Layout Click to push the instances and ports towards each other in order to remove extra white space between them on the screen.
 The relative positions of the instances on the screen are preserved.
-The result is a more compact display of the design.
-D Hide Nets Toggle button.
+The result is a more compact display of the design. :D Hide Nets Toggle button.
 Click to hide nets and make them invisible on the canvas.
 All nets on the canvas are hidden.
 This button has precedence over net filtering and over-rides all net filters.
 To hide some but not all nets, do not use this button.
-Use the Filter Net widget at the far right of the toolbar.
+Use the Filter Net widget at the rightmost of the toolbar.
 Hiding nets also hides the net names (if present).
 When a net is hidden, the net stubs that the hidden net is connected to are still visible.
-Selecting the net stubs shows the RATS net connection of the net. :D ^I D Show Nets Toggle button.
+Selecting the net stubs shows the RATS net connection of the net. -D D Show Nets Toggle button.
 Click to show/hide nets.
 All nets on the canvas are shown/hidden.
 If nets are shown, all nets matching the net filter (at the far right of toolbar) are shown.
-M D Show/Hide Net Names Toggle button.
+N D D Show/Hide Net Names Toggle button.
 Click to show net name displayed alongside the net.
 Hiding net names makes the canvas less cluttered for big designs.
 Net names are always displayed in a tooltip when the mouse is hovered above the net.
+2 Unhighlighted All Remove all highlighting of all design objects (nets, pins, ports, instances) on the canvas.
+This option is highlighted only if design objects are already highlighted.
+23 Expand All Instances Expand (display the hierarchy to the lowest level) in place of all instances in the canvas.
+YK YK Fold All Instances Collapse the hierarchy of all expanded instances into the top-level hierarchy.